MariaOsmala/preprint/README.md

 ## Citation:

-@Article{Osmala2019,
+@Article{Osmala2020,
-    AUTHOR = "Maria Osmala and Harri Lähdesmäki", TITLE = "Enhancer prediction in the human genome by probabilistic modeling of the chromatin feature patterns", VOLUME = {},
+    AUTHOR = "Maria Osmala and Harri Lähdesmäki", TITLE = "Enhancer prediction in the human genome by probabilistic modelling of the chromatin feature patterns", VOLUME = {},
     PAGES = "",
     ADDRESS= "",